vangoghworldwide/linkedart/README.md

 #### Timespan
 Time is modeled as timespan with a start and an end date.
 This means that if you know that the artwork is created on 15 May 1888, it is created between 15 May 1888 00:00:00 (1888-05-15T00:00:00) and 15 May 1888 23:59:59 (1888-05-15T23:59:59).
 When the date is not known exactly model the first possible begin and the latest possible end.

 These machine readable dates are important, for example to sort artworks on date of production.
+Optionally a textual description of the date can be provided with an *identified_by* relation on the timespan.

 #### Technique
 Relate the technique used in the production event.